clarify/data-science-tutorials/README.md

 ## Anomaly detection with email notifications in Clarify - using Orchest!

 In this notebook you will learn how to do anomaly detection of your data in [Clarify](https://www.clarify.io/) and get email notifications whenever an anomaly occurs, using [Orchest](https://www.orchest.io/) pipelines.

 Topics covered:

-- Import a Project from github and Inspect the pipepline
+- Import a Project from GitHub and Inspect the pipeline
 - Do anomaly detection
 - Create a job
 - View results in Clarify and receive email notifications